aminyakubu/p8106-machine-learning-r/HW2.md

     ## 2    1021.0     110413 -15.757   -67291 99.632 < 2.2e-16 ***
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+According the p-value the anova, non linear model is better.